Requirements for Graduation

 - Whittier Scholars courses 101, 201, 301 and 401, all of which should be taken sequentially

 - An off-campus experience (study abroad, community service, and/or off-campus internship)

 - A Senior Project and Senior Symposium

 - Completion of 60 credits after the Educational Design has been approved

 If a student transfers from the Whittier Scholars Program to the Liberal Education Program, the student must submit a formal letter signed by his/her advisor and the Director of the Whittier Scholars Program to the Registrar’s Office.
 The Registrar will then evaluate the student’s academic record as though the student were a transfer student with regard to the Liberal Education requirements.
-If a student chooses to enter the Whittier Scholars Program after his/her freshman year, then he/she must meet with the Director of the Program to review necessary requirements including completion of WSP 101, 201, 301 and 401, and the acceptance of an off campus requirement.
+Students choosing to enter the Whittier Scholars Program after their first year must meet with the Director of the Program to review necessary requirements including completion of WSP 101, 201, 301 and 401, and the acceptance of an off-campus requirement.